 - pigs to England, Wales or Northern Ireland

-Keepers are also required to record the number of pigs kept on their premises at least once a year.
-For more information please visit the Scottish Government website on Pigs.
+Keepers must record the number of pigs kept on their premises at least once a year.
+For more information see pigs.

 All cattle born or imported into the UK since 1 July 1996 must have a cattle passport.

-- details of where it has been throughout its life
+- where it has been throughout its life

-This passport is their identification and movement record and must always accompany them when they move.
+This passport must always accompany them when they move.